Strategies and skills of Jeopardy! champions: Matt Amodio

 Matt Amodio (first episode July 21, 2021) has the third-longest winning streak (38), behind Ken Jennings and Amy Schneider, and he is the third millionaire contestant on the show in regular-season play.
 He is the third-highest earner of all time in regular-season play, second-most successful in consecutive games won and fourth-biggest all-time winner.

-Amodio is noted for his strategy of consistently prefacing his responses with "What's" instead of adjusting the interrogative pronoun to fit the response.
-He chose this method because Jeopardy! rules allow any question containing the correct response to be used; by not having to adjust the pronoun, he has one less thing to think about when formulating a response, potentially speeding response time.
+Amodio is noted for starting his responses with what's, even when alternative phrases such as "what are" and "who is" better fit the response.
+He chose this method to avoid considering all interrogative words and possibly speed his response time, as Jeopardy! rules accept any question containing the correct response.
 He has credited Wikipedia's wikilinks format for allowing him to meander through various topics in a random but logical progression and learn content quickly.
 His strategy of "bet[ting] big to win big" gives him "insurmountable leads by the time Final Jeopardy rolls around".